Principle of Invisible Dog Fences Work

 They’re also a lot more stable, if you need some super well-defined boundaries then you should take a closer look at these.
 You’re going to need to get digging, however, and they’re much more difficult to repair or replace due to their nature.

-Wireless fences are best for those who aren’t concerned with being able to shape their boundaries.
+Wireless fences are the best electronic fence for dogs for those who aren’t concerned with being able to shape their boundaries.